blockchain-etl/bitcoin-etl/README.md

   -s, --start-block INTEGER   Start block
   -e, --end-block INTEGER     End block  [required] -b, --batch-size INTEGER    The number of blocks to export at a time.
-  -h, --rpc-host TEXT         The URI of the remote bitcoin node -u, --rpc-user TEXT         The RPC username of the bitcoin node  [required] -p, --rpc-pass TEXT         The RPC password of the bitcoin node  [required] -o, --rpc-port INTEGER      The RPC port of the bitcoin node -w, --max-workers INTEGER   The maximum number of workers.
+  -p, --provider-uri TEXT     The URI of the remote Bitcoin node -w, --max-workers INTEGER   The maximum number of workers.
   --blocks-output TEXT        The output file for blocks.
 If not provided
                               blocks will not be exported.
 Use "-" for stdout